GregRos/preszr/README.md

 Just like with prototypes, if your symbol doesn't have a description or if you have several symbols with the same description, you'll have to supply a few more details.
 See more below.

-*Unlike with prototypes*, `szr` will still deal with symbols it doesn't know.
+*Unlike with prototypes*, `szr` will still try to represent symbols it doesn't know.
 When encoding, they will be marked as unknown symbols and their descriptions will be saved.
 When decoding, `szr` will generate a new symbol with a description similar to `szr unknown symbol X` for each symbol it doesn't recognize.

 ## Encodings